Yash-Handa/Portfolio-v2/content/featured/Samvidhan/index.md

   - Redis
 ---

 Samvidhan is a **GraphQL API** of the entire Indian Constitution (with all Articles, Clause and Sub-Clause) as per GOI.
-This Project was made for 2nd Year collage summer break and was evaluated as **19/20**.
+This Project was made for 2nd Year college summer break and was evaluated as **19/20**.

-Under collage instructions the project is _closed-source_ and unavailable for inspection.
+Under college instructions the project is _closed-source_ and unavailable for inspection.